SnapperGee/portfolio-server/README.md

 ![Git][git shield]
 [![GitHub][github shield]][github repo]

-## Contact route
+## Contact Form POST Route

-This package contains a single POST route at `/contact` that accepts a JSON request and uses it to compose an email to be sent.
+This package contains a single POST route that accepts a JSON request and uses it to compose an email to be sent.

 ## Scripts